Rory Delap: Southampton

 On 10 July 2001, Southampton signed Delap for a fee of £4 million.
-In the process he not only became Stuart Gray's first signing since replacing Glenn Hoddle as manager, but also Southampton's record transfer - a tag he held onto for almost 11 years, before they signed Jay Rodriguez from Burnley for £7 million on 10 June 2012.
+In the process he not only became Stuart Gray's first signing since replacing Glenn Hoddle as manager, but also Southampton's record transfer – a tag he held onto for almost 11 years, before they signed Jay Rodriguez from Burnley for £7 million on 10 June 2012.
 Prior to Delap's arrival, his former club Carlisle received £700,000 from the deal.
 Delap's first goal for Southampton came during a 3–1 victory over Ipswich Town at Portman Road on 2 March 2002.
 It was later that month when he scored his first goal at St Mary's in a 1–1 draw with Fulham.

 Although Delap failed to score during the 2002–03 campaign, he made a total of 30 appearances in all competitions and helped Southampton reach the 2003 FA Cup Final, despite missing the game due to an ankle injury.
 Although they narrowly lost to Arsenal after Robert Pires scored the only goal of the game, the Gunners had already qualified for the Champions League after finishing second in the Premier League, therefore Southampton qualified for the UEFA Cup.
 Their UEFA Cup campaign was short-lived, after a 1–1 draw with Steaua București at St. Mary's was followed by a 1–0 away defeat on 15 October 2003.
 Delap played in both legs.

 Delap's third goal for Southampton and arguably the best of his career, was a spectacular bicycle kick in a 1–0 victory over Tottenham Hotspur on 27 March 2004.
 The 64th-minute strike ended a near two-year goal drought.
 Seven months later he scored two headers in a 2–2 draw with Arsenal at Highbury.
 Both goals came in the last ten minutes of the game, and would have secured three points for Southampton had it not been for Robin van Persie's last-minute equaliser, which maintained Arsenal's position at the top of the Premier League.

 Sunderland

 From Southampton, Delap was signed by Mick McCarthy for Sunderland in the 2005–06 season.
 He made six appearances for the club that season before injury struck.
 On 8 April 2006, under caretaker manager Kevin Ball, he clashed heads with teammate George McCartney during his side's league game with Fulham, a game that was subsequently abandoned.
 In doing so, he broke his nose and underwent an operation to adjust it correctly after being selected to play at Manchester United only to withdraw after suffering a nose bleed during the warm-up.
-Thus he was ruled out for the remainder of the season and Manchester United relegated Sunderland and their own title hopes with a 0–0 draw.
+Thus he was ruled out for the remainder of the season and Manchester United relegated Sunderland, and ended their own title hopes, with a 0–0 draw.
 He scored once in the league during his spell at Sunderland, a crucial equaliser in a 2–2 draw with Everton on 1 April 2006.